Homemade Tres Leches Cake Recipe

 - In a separate large bowl whisk together the evaporated milk, condensed milk, and heavy cream until completely combined.
 Set aside.

-- once the cake is cool use a fork to pierce the cake all over and then pour in the kinds of milk and let it sit until it has been completely absorbed.
+- once the cake is cool, use a fork to pierce it all over, and then pour in the kinds of milk and let it sit until it has been completely absorbed.

 - Top off the cake with whipped cream and evenly spread to cover it.